 Refunds of Title IV Funds

-34 CFR Section 668.164 (e) states whenever Title IV funds exceeds the amount of tuition and fees, room and board, and other authorized charges the institution assessed the student, the institution must pay the resulting credit balance directly to the student or parent no later than 14 calendar days after the credit balance occurred.
-The Business Office is committed to follow the following procedure to ensure student credit refund checks are issued to the students within 14 calendar days:
+34 CFR Section 668.164 (e) states whenever Title IV funds exceeds the amount of tuition and fees, room and board, and other authorized charges the institution assessed the student, the institution must pay the resulting credit balance directly to the student or to the parent no later than 14 calendar days after the credit balance occurred.
+The Business Office is committed to adhearing to the following procedures to ensure student credit refund checks are issued to the students within 14 calendar days:

 Labs and Campus Resources